Autonomous incident remediation,

 in single-digit minutes.

-Remediate Labs is a multi-agent system that detects production errors from CloudWatch, diagnoses the root cause from your codebase, generates a fix, and opens a PR — all before anyone gets paged.
+For production crashes, Remediate Labs diagnoses the root cause, generates a fix, and opens a PR — automatically, in minutes.
+For everything else, it surfaces errors with root-cause context so your team decides what gets fixed next.
 Built with the Anthropic SDK on FastAPI + Postgres + pgvector.

 ~6 min